zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/provision-adw/provision-adw.md

 ### Objectives
 - Create an Autonomous Database with the latest features of Oracle Databases

-## Task 1: Create a new Autonomous Data Warehouse Database
+## Task 1: Create a new Always Free Autonomous Data Warehouse Database

 1. Click on the hamburger **MENU** link at the upper left corner of the page.